karthequian/Kubernetes/04_01_Adding_labels_to_the_app/Readme.md

 2. Adding labels to running pods
 3. Deleting a label
 4. Searching by labels
-5. Extending this concept to deployments/services
+5. Extending the label concept to deployments/services

 ### Adding labels during build time

 You can add labels to pods, services and deployments either at build time or at run time.
-If you're adding labels at build time, you can add ??DELETE--> this to the YAML file and add <-DELETE?? a label section in the metadata portion of the YAML as shown below:
+If you're adding labels at build time, you can add a label section in the metadata portion of the YAML as shown below:

 ```
 apiVersion: v1